SebWouters/CheMPS2/README.md

 To test libchemps2, run:

-    > cd /myfolder/chemps2/build
+    > cd /sourcefolder/chemps2/build
     > make test

 The tests only require a very limited amount of memory (order 10-120 MB).

 ### 5. Build PyCheMPS2

-PyCheMPS2, a python inferface to libchemps2, can be built with [Cython](http://cython.org/).
-The installation above generated the file `/myfolder/chemps2/build/setup.py`, in which the library and include paths have been set to the ones in the build directory.
-In your terminal, run:
+PyCheMPS2, a python interface to libchemps2, can be built with [Cython](http://cython.org/).
+The installation is independent of CMake and assumes that you have installed the CheMPS2 library with `make install`.
+For non-standard installation directories of CheMPS2, please remember to append the library path to `LD_LIBRARY_PATH` in your `.bashrc`.
+In addition, the include path should be appended to `CPATH`:

+    > export CPATH=${CPATH}:option3/include

+where `option3` is the one provided to CMake with `-DCMAKE_INSTALL_PREFIX=option3` above.
+Then the python wrapper can be installed with:

-    > cd /myfolder/chemps2/build
+    > cd /sourcefolder/chemps2/PyCheMPS2
-    > python setup.py build_ext -i
+    > python setup.py build_ext -L ${LD_LIBRARY_PATH}
+    > python setup.py install --prefix=option3

+On my machine, the python wrapper is installed to the folder `option3/lib/python2.7/site-packages`, but the folder `lib` and the distribution of python can vary.

-Compilation of PyCheMPS2 occurs by linking to the `c++` library in the build directory.
-However, when you want to run the tests in the next section, you should first install the `c++` library!
-If you have pulled a newer version of CheMPS2, please remember to (re)install the `c++` library first, before using PyCheMPS2!
+Compilation of PyCheMPS2 occurs by linking to the `c++` library in installation directory.
+The installation of PyCheMPS2 will fail if that library is not properly installed.
+If you have pulled a newer version of CheMPS2, please remember to (re)install the `c++` library first, before reinstalling PyCheMPS2!

 ### 6. Test PyCheMPS2

-To test PyCheMPS2, run:
+To test PyCheMPS2 (remember that the folder `lib` and the distribution of python can vary), run:

-    > cd /myfolder/chemps2/build/PyTests
+    > cd /sourcefolder/chemps2/PyChemps2/tests
+    > export PYTHONPATH=${PYTHONPATH}:option3/lib/python2.7/site-packages
     > python test1.py
     > python test2.py
     > python test3.py